disusered/blog/src/content/blog/phoenix-with-typescript.md

          x-text="message"
 ```

-When loading the home page of our Phoenix server, we'll see... nothing yet[^1]!
+When loading the home page of our Phoenix server, we'll see... nothing[^1]!
 That's because we haven't defined the hook yet.
 Let's add it to our `app.ts` file:

 ```diff
 diff --git a/assets/js/app.ts b/assets/js/app.ts